BorgwardtLab/ARDISS/README.md

 ## Dependencies

-ARDISS relies on the following dependencies
+ARDISS relies on the following dependencies:
+- numpy
+- scipy
+- scikit-learn
+- gpflow
+- tensorflow

 In particular, ARDISS relies on [GPflow](https://github.com/GPflow/GPflow) to optimize the individual samples' weights using Gaussian Process Regression.
+GPflow is a [TensorFlow](www.tensorflow.org) library for Gaussian process models, it has GPU support (for which tensorflow-gpu is required as an optional dependency).

 ## Installation